abundant-ai/BioFabric-rs/README.md

 ## Project Structure

-Cargo workspace with three crates plus a TypeScript web frontend:
+This is a Cargo workspace containing the following crates:

 ```
 biofabric-rs/